gabrielyelamos/dotfiles/bash-completion/README.markdown

 Description
 -----------
-These scripts allow to use bash auto-completion for some commands that do not provide already provide it.
+These scripts allow to use bash auto-completion for some commands that do not already provide it.

 Usage
 -----